DCCD/vocabularies/tridabase-mapping.md

 # NOTES -  Peter Brewer - 8th Nov 2016

- The following table can be used as a mapping between the original DCCD object/element type dictionary with the new DCCD/ARIADNE controlled vocabulary.
+ The tridabase-mapping.csv table can be used as a mapping between the original DCCD object/element type dictionary with the new DCCD/ARIADNE controlled vocabulary.
 The list is based upon the dictionary used in TRiDaBASE and therefore differs a litte from the Excel multi-lingual dictionary placed on the DCCD VKC.